KyTDK/Moderator-Bot/docs/metrics.md

 `modules/metrics/tracker.log_media_scan` remains the public entry point.
 It builds a normalised payload and delegates to `modules.metrics.backend.accumulate_media_metric`, which:

 1. Emits the raw scan to the Redis stream (respecting optional `METRICS_REDIS_STREAM_MAXLEN` bounds).
-2. Increments the relevant rollup hash, updating status snapshots and status-count hashes as needed.
+2. Increments the relevant per-guild rollup hash and the global daily rollup, updating status snapshots and status-count hashes as needed.
 3. Applies the same increments to the global totals hash.

 Because Redis operations are idempotent increments and hash updates, the write path stays low-latency even at high scan volumes.